-There needs to be comprehensive coverage of all key emitters, with clear and enforceable limits and requirements for both existing and any new licencees.
+We recommend that the final Policy & Action Plan clearly set out that there will be comprehensive coverage of all key emitters, with clear and enforceable limits and requirements for both existing and any new licencees.
+The outcome/KPI should be that all regulated entities have a CCMAP and appropriate limits and requirements in place by the end of 2025.